IvanovEugene/visualization-of-terrorist-acts-in-russia/README.md

 # visualization-of-terrorist-acts-in-russia
-Visualization of terrorist acts in Russia on interactive map
+The goal of this project is to visualize terrorist acts in Russia on an interactive map using folium (Python 3)

+After clicking on each marker, you can see the following entities:
+  - Target type
+  - Target
+  - Attack type
+  - Weapon type
+  - Number of kills
+  - Motive
+  - Summary